Call Now 24/7 Free Consultation

 Comparative Fault

 Michigan follows a modified comparative fault rule.
-If you are found partially at fault for the circumstances that led to your burn, your compensation is reduced by your percentage of responsibility.
-You are barred from recovery entirely only if you are more than 50% at fault.
+If you are found partially at fault for the circumstances that led to your burn, your damages are reduced by your percentage of responsibility.
+If your fault is greater than the combined fault of everyone else, economic damages are still reduced by your percentage of fault, but noneconomic damages are not awarded.

 What Makes Burn Injury Cases Difficult